explore

 Hawksbill Cay

 Standing waist-deep in the water off Hawksbill Cay, watching the sun slowly melt into the horizon, I couldn’t think of a better way to end a day.
 I felt the soft white sand seeping up between my toes and marveled at the abundance of solitude.
-In this part of Exuma, I could have my choice of private beach.
-The empty beaches on Hawksbill the surrounding Cays stretch for miles, and you likely won’t see another soul.
-We anchored there for the night, holding on to yet another day filled with few people and lots of beauty until the world faded to black and the sky exploded with stars.
+In this part of Exuma Bahamas, I could have my choice of private beach.

 Watching the sun set at one of the many empty cays that make up the Exuma Land & Sea Park.
-Photo by: Matt Grondin .
+Photo by: Matt Grondin

 Watching the sun set at one of the many empty cays that make up the Exuma Land & Sea Park.
 Photo by: Matt Grondin.

-Day 3 In The Exumas:
+Day 3 In The Exumas Bahamas

 Danger Reef

-The tranquility of our second night was a distant memory as we hooked onto Danger Reef’s mooring ball.
+The tranquillity of our second night was a distant memory as we hooked onto Danger Reef’s mooring ball.
 Five-foot swells slammed against the boat, scattering gear, dishes, dog food, and anything else left untethered.
 My stomach churned as I peered into the deep blue water looking for any ominous silhouettes that might be lurking below.
 It was tough to tell whether I was seasick or just really nervous about the morning’s planned activity – swimming with sharks.
 Lots and lots of sharks.

-Part of the Exuma Land and Sea Park, Danger Reef is a popular Scuba Diving destination.
-Unfortunately, Matt was the only one with scuba gear.
-So if Quin and I wanted to photograph the famous inhabitants of Danger Reef, we would have to free dive.
 Now, I’ve been scuba diving with sharks plenty of times, including hammerheads a few days before in Bimini.
 But this was different.
 I’d always felt safe scuba diving.
 The tank is a security blanket.
 A giant foreign object that I always assumed looked distinctly unappetizing.
 Without that, I was left questioning what I’d gotten myself into.

 Lucky for me, Danger Reef’s usual posse of Reef Sharks didn’t show that day.
 Instead, only two or three deemed it worth their time to come say hi.
 As a result, we didn’t get the photos I had pictured in my head, but it was still a memorable heart-pumping experience.
 And hey, I didn’t get eaten.
 So it’s a win in my book!

 Danger Reef is a popular scuba diving location in the Exumas, known for its abundance of reef sharks.
-Photo by: Matt Grondin .
+Photo by: Matt Grondin

 Danger Reef is a popular scuba diving location in the Exumas, known for its abundance of reef sharks.
 Photo by: Matt Grondin.